augustss/MicroHs/README.md

 ## Libraries
 There are a number of libraries that have some of the standard Haskell functions.
-But in general, the `Prelude` contains much, much less.
+But in general, the `Prelude` contains less.

 ## Types
-There are some primitive data types, e.g `Int`, `Handle`, and `Double`.
+There are some primitive data types, e.g `Int`, `IO`, `Ptr`, and `Double`.
 These are known by the runtime system and various primitive operations work on them.
 The function type, `->`, is (of course) also built in.

 All other types are defined with the language.
 They are converted to lambda terms using the Scott encoding.
 The runtime system knows how lists and booleans are encoded.